LeoJuguet/report-internship2024/report.typ

   We have written a new safety checker for Jasmin, a programming language for high-assurance and high-speed cryptographic code implementation.
 The safety checker detects initialization of scalars, initialization of arrays to a certain extent, and access out of bounds without unrolling loops using widening.
 This new safety checker is mostly based on the MOPSA library.
-This new safety checker is undoubtedly faster than the previous one.
+It's is undoubtedly faster than the previous one, with the support of function contract and the possibility to do a modular analysis.
   This new safety checker, created with MOPSA, also opens up the possibility to check more properties than the previous safety checker, with the ability to analyze the values.
 ]